On the statistical theory of self-gravitating collisionless dark matter flow: Conclusions

 \section{Conclusions}

-Understanding the velocity field is critical for the dynamics of self-gravitating collisionless dark matter flow (SG-CFD).
-To describe the random and multiscale nature of velocity field, different statistical measures are introduced that involve the correlation, structure, dispersion functions in real space and spectrum functions in Fourier space.
-Being intrinsically much more complicated than incompressible flow, velocity in SG-CFD exhibits a scale-dependent flow behavior, i.e. constant divergence on small scale and irrotational nature on large scale (Fig. \ref{fig:4}).
+Understanding the velocity field is important for the dynamics of self-gravitating collisionless dark matter flow (SG-CFD).
+To describe the random and multiscale nature of velocity field, different statistical measures are introduced that involve the correlation, structure, dispersion, and spectrum functions.
+Velocity field in SG-CFD exhibits a scale-dependent flow behavior, i.e., constant divergence on small scale and irrotational nature on large scale (Fig. \ref{fig:4}).

 To understand the nature of flow across entire range of scales, fundamental kinematic relations between different statistical measures need to be developed for different types of flow.
 Current discussion is restricted to the homogeneous and isotropic flow with translational and rotational symmetry in space.
 This greatly simplifies the development of kinematic relations for incompressible, constant divergence, and irrotational flow.
 The incompressible and constant divergence flow share the same kinematic relations for even order correlations, while they can be different for odd order correlations.
 One example is that the first order velocity correlation tensor $Q_{i} \left(r\right)\equiv 0$ (Eq. \eqref{ZEqnNum725997}) for incompressible flow, while $Q_{i} \left(r\right)\equiv const$ is required for constant divergence flow (Eq. \eqref{ZEqnNum666615}).
 Both types of flow have the same kinematic relations for second order correlations.